 That said, if it’s easy to make a swap from white flour to whole grain flour, why not?
 It tastes the same or even better!

 Today I’m so excited to share with you my family’s shortbread recipe, a holiday tradition in our home that is seriously the best shortbread recipe I’ve ever tried.
 The original, as expected, is not exactly healthy as it’s made with refined flour, refined white sugar and margarine (gross!).

-Let’s break it down and see how to make healthy swaps that are not only more guilt-free, but also more delicious!
+Let’s break it down and see how to make some delicious healthy swaps!

 Healthy Christmas Cookies: Ingredient Swaps